wpmartin/dbt-dremio-fundamentals/unit-5/README.md

 - Create a raw reflection for your intermediate model `int_trips__raw_reflection.sql`.
 - Create an aggregate reflection for your intermediate model `int_trips__agg_reflection.sql`
 - Execute `dbt run` and view the Reflections in the Dremio UI in the dataset details page for `int_trips__formatted`.

+As a final step to cap off the tutorial use `dbt build` to run all the tests and models.